GCS Family Confidence Solution: Plan ahead, starting today, to be prepared for a long-term care crisis.

 - 04. THE ORGANIZE ESTATE Our professionally guided asset positioning process; checklist of all actions required; peace of mind knowing it’s done right.

 - 05. THE LEGAL REVIEW Lady Bird Deeds, Qualified Income Trusts, Deeds; Confidence that all forms, documents, and applications are complete properly.

 - 06. THE DOCUMENTS AUDIT Confidence knowing all work is performed by experienced former State Medicaid workers; avoiding mistakes that cost time and money

-- 07. THE PRIORITY SUBMISSION All application are submitted after being audited, completed, and presented to the state by GCS specialists.
+- 07. THE PRIORITY SUBMISSION All application are submitted after being audited and completed.

 - 08. THE APPROVAL FOLLOW-UP Letter from State showing approval; peace of mind and relief.

 It's best to talk about long term care early — before the need for medical or personal care is imminent.
-Here's help understanding, choosing and financing long term care.
 MayoClinic.com

 Long-term care is a term used to describe home and community-based services for adults who need help taking care of themselves.
 If you're considering long-term care options for yourself, a parent or another loved one, start the research and discussions early.
 If you wait, an injury or illness might force your hand — leading to a hasty decision that might not be best in the long run.